-Join Dan Violet Sagmiller for an in-depth discussion in this video Navigation, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Navigation, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Now that we have some of the architecture…in place to discover where on the map a user has clicked,…we'll use it to move a unit.…To start out with, we need to add a Nav Mesh Agent…to our drone.…I'm selecting our Prefab drone,…and in the Add Component, I'm gonna type in nav,…and from that, I see in the Search,…I get Nav Mesh Agent.…Let's bring that in.…Now, the Nav Mesh Agent controlls…its ability to maneuver around the navigation mesh.…So we can set some information about it…such as its Speed: I'm gonna default that to 15.…

 I'm gonna set the Angular Speed to 1,000,…and I'm gonna set the Acceleration to 10.…Now we need to get our right click navigate code working.…I'm going into the Scripts, and I'll go into Interactions,…and now I'm gonna edit the right click navigation.…All right, first thing is, this is an interaction…so I'm gonna have it inherit from Interaction.…Next, I have some fields to worry about.…The first one is called RelaxDistance…so public float RelaxDistance = 5.…

 So RelaxDistance is how far from a target destination…

 - Loading prebuilt levels

 - Adding a unit